tiendungconfident/TuDienVietAnh/README.md

 We welcome contributions to this project.
 If you have ideas or wish to contribute code, please create a pull request or open a new issue on GitHub.

 ## Contact
-If you have any questions or need assistance with this assignment, please feel free to [contact Tiendung on GitHub](https://github.com/tiendungconfident).
+If you have any questions or need assistance with this assignment, please feel free to [contact Tien Dung on GitHub](https://github.com/tiendungconfident).

 Thank you for your interest in our Vietnamese-English Dictionary project.
 We look forward to collaborating and receiving contributions from the software development community.